Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Finding a usable stock photo in both platforms is very easy, too.
 They both feature good stock image search functions — you simply enter keywords for the type of photo you need in either tool to surface a selection of relevant images for you.

-Wix’s stock image search is a bit stronger than GoDaddy’s thanks to its image results filters.
+Wix’s stock image search is a bit stronger than GoDaddy’s though, thanks to its image results filters.
 These let you filter stock images based on type of image (images, illustrations, patterns, textures); category (abstract, people, sport, music, objects, etc.); and orientation (horizontal or vertical).

 For premium stock photos, Wix provides an integration with stock photography company Shutterstock (with photos having an average price tag of $3).